oushujun/EDTA/README.md

 ## Introduction
 This package is developed for automated whole-genome *de-novo* TE annotation and benchmarking the annotation performance of TE libraries.

-For the initial search of TE candidates, [LTRharvest](http://genometools.org/), [LTR_FINDER_parallel](https://github.com/oushujun/LTR_FINDER_parallel), and [LTR_retriever](https://github.com/oushujun/LTR_retriever) are incorporated in this package to identify LTR retrotransposons; [GenericRepeatFinder](https://github.com/bioinfolabmu/GenericRepeatFinder), [TIR-Learner](https://github.com/weijiaweijia/TIR-Learner-Rice), and [MITE-Hunter](http://target.iplantcollaborative.org/mite_hunter.html) are incorporated in this package to identify TIR transposons (a subclass of DNA transposons); [HelitronScanner](https://sourceforge.net/projects/helitronscanner/) is incorporated in this package to identify *Helitron* transposons (a subclass of DNA transposons); and finally [RepeatModeler](https://github.com/rmhubley/RepeatModeler) is used to identify any TEs missed by these structure-based programs (such as SINEs and LINEs).
+For the initial search of TE candidates, [LTRharvest](http://genometools.org/), [LTR_FINDER_parallel](https://github.com/oushujun/LTR_FINDER_parallel), and [LTR_retriever](https://github.com/oushujun/LTR_retriever) are incorporated in this package to identify LTR retrotransposons; [GenericRepeatFinder](https://github.com/bioinfolabmu/GenericRepeatFinder), [TIR-Learner](https://github.com/weijiaweijia/TIR-Learner-Rice) is incorporated in this package to identify TIR transposons (a subclass of DNA transposons including MITEs); [HelitronScanner](https://sourceforge.net/projects/helitronscanner/) is incorporated in this package to identify *Helitron* transposons (a subclass of DNA transposons); [RepeatModeler](https://github.com/rmhubley/RepeatModeler) is used to identify any TEs missed by the aforementioned structure-based programs (such as SINEs and LINEs); and finally [TEsorter](https://github.com/zhangrengang/TEsorter) is incorporated in this package and utilized to remove gene fragments in the final TE library.

 The EDTA package was designed to filter out false discoveries in raw TE candidates and generate a high-quality non-redundant TE library for whole-genome TE annotations.
 Selection of initial search programs were based on benckmarkings on the annotation performance using a manually curated TE library in the rice genome.